Women in the world wars: United States

+There were many tasks and jobs that the women did that went unaccounted for in history because they mainly focused on the contribution of the men in the war.
+Women in World War I revealed the vast jobs that they did, such as enlisting in the navy, army, and factory jobs.
+They became members of the social welfare program entitled the American Red Cross.
+They assigned duties that would help out the soldiers that were overseas, such as organizing bloods drives, giving vaccinations, and packaging food.
+Women worked locally within their state by aiding traveling soldiers and raising money to support the war efforts.
+Furthermore, women serving for the American Red Cross also had the opportunity to serve in Europe, where the war was mostly taking place.
+Abroad, these women worked as nurses, recreational volunteers, chemists, and more.Over 12,000 women were enlisted in auxiliary roles in the United States Navy and Marine Corps during the First World War.
+About 400 of them died in that war.

+One of the key ways Black women contributed to the war effort was through their involvement in organizations like the National Association of Colored Women's Clubs (NACW).
+Under the leadership of figures like Mary B. Talbert, the NACW promoted wartime patriotism while also addressing the issues of racial injustice that plagued Black communities.
+Talbert herself urged African American women to engage in food conservation, Red Cross work, and other forms of civic participation, blending the responsibilities of the home with broader political activism.
+The NACW's focus on the war's impact on Black women and families was a departure from the often male-dominated discourse around Black political involvement, allowing these women to assert their political voice in new and powerful ways.

 Asia

 Thousands of migrants came from Asia to Europe during WWI in order to assist with the war efforts in Great Britain, with approximately 92,000 war workers coming from China alone.
 European powers relied on a male labor force in winning the war, thus leaving families divided at home.

 In the years leading up to the First World War, the cotton and silk industries grew exponentially in Japan.
 More than 80% of Japanese female citizens worked in these textile industries during and nearing the end of WWI.
 Their working conditions were poor, as the female employees were subjected to malnutrition and serious illnesses such as tuberculosis while living together in unsanitary dormitories.

 Canada

 Over 2,800 women served with the Royal Canadian Army Medical Corps during the First World War and it was during that era that the role of Canadian women in the military first extended beyond nursing.
 Women were given paramilitary training in small arms, drill, first aid and vehicle maintenance in case they were needed as home guards.
 Forty-three women in the Canadian military died during WWI.